Single-Head Attention in High Dimensions: A Theory of Generalization, Weights Spectra, and Scaling Laws: Introduction

+Second, neural scaling laws \cite{kaplan2020scaling,brown2020language,hoffmann2022empirical} reveal striking power-law relations between performance and computational or data resources in attention-based models.
+Yet, with few exceptions, theoretical understanding of these phenomena remains largely confined to linearized or lazy regimes, e.g. \cite{caponnetto2007optimal,cui2021generalization,maloney2022solvable,bahri2024explaining,paquette2024four,atanasov2024scaling,bordelon2024dynamical,kunstner2025scaling,defilippis2024dimension} that may not capture genuine representation learning.
+At the same time, growing evidence suggests that learning in attention layers is not smooth: training dynamics often displays plateaus and abrupt transitions, with new directions in representation space emerging sequentially rather than all at once.
+This stepwise behavior has been observed both in simplified attention models and in large-scale transformers \cite{wei2022emergent,raventos2023pretraining,arora2023theory,schaeffer2023emergent,ren2025emergence}. \textit{Can emergence and scaling phenomena of this kind be reproduced and explained within a solvable attention model?}

-A natural strategy for theoretical progress is to analyze simplified models in high-dimensional regimes, where the blessing of dimensionality \cite{donoho2000high} often yields tractable characterizations of learning.
+A natural strategy for addressing these questions is to analyze simplified models in high-dimensional regimes, where the blessing of dimensionality \cite{donoho2000high} enables sharp and tractable characterizations of learning.
 This approach has driven major advances in the theory of two-layer networks via Gaussian single- and multi-index models (see, e.g., \cite{arous2021online,abbe2022merged,ba2022high,arnaboldi2023high,damian2023smoothing,bietti2025learning,berthier2024learning}).
-In contrast, attention mechanisms remain far less explored.
-The few existing analyses \cite{cuibehrens,troiani2025fundamental,arnaboldi2025asymptotics} focus on extremely low-rank regimes of order $\caO(1)$, which cannot capture spectral properties observed in practice.
-More recently, attention-indexed models have been introduced \cite{boncoraglio2025bayes}, providing a principled data model for simplified attention layers.
-These models are especially appealing here, as they offer precisely the controlled setting in which the questions we raise—generalization, implicit low-rank bias, and spectral laws—can be addressed.
-While \cite{boncoraglio2025bayes} focus on the Bayes-optimal estimator, our goal is to understand the performance of empirical risk minimization in attention layers.
-For this, we leverage recent progress on the asymptotic analysis of quadratic neural networks \cite{erba2025nuclearroutesharpasymptotics}, which provides the technical tools to extend the Bayes-optimal analysis of \cite{boncoraglio2025bayes} and characterize the solutions reached by ERM.
+In these settings, high-dimensional asymptotics have enabled an essentially complete characterization of empirical risk minimization.
+In contrast, attention mechanisms remain far less explored within such a high-dimensional framework (with notable exceptions of low-rank attention \cite{cuibehrens,troiani2025fundamental,arnaboldi2025asymptotics} and in-context linear regression \cite{zhang2025training}), and, to our knowledge, there is no high-dimensional asymptotic theory linking spectral properties to generalization. \textit{Can one propose and analytically solve a simplified model of attention in the high-dimensional regime that allows to explore the interplay between spectral properties and generalization?}